 7. Links from Independence Blue Cross Websites to Other Websites

-Certain products, services or treatments referred to on other sites that have a link on our site, may not be covered under certain plans offered by IBC.
+Certain products, services or treatments referred to on other sites that have a link on our site, may not be covered under certain plans offered by Independence.
 Members should refer to their benefits contract for complete details of the terms, limitations, and exclusions of coverage.
 In addition, certain providers may not be network providers.
-Please refer to our provider directory or call IBC to make certain the professional listed is a network provider.
+Please refer to our provider directory or call Independence to make certain the professional listed is a network provider.

 8. Security Measures

-The IBC web portals use 128-bit encryption to help keep information secure.
+The Independence web portals use 128-bit encryption to help keep information secure.
 You will not be able to view certain pages of our site unless your computer has 128-bit encryption.
-You should also be aware that despite these and other security measures implemented by IBC, no security process is completely foolproof.
+You should also be aware that despite these and other security measures implemented by Independence, no security process is completely foolproof.
 We will continually assess our security procedures and modify them to protect your information and we ask that our visitors take the appropriate measures to protect their information.

 If you register for one of our Web Portals, you will have the opportunity to receive or create a password to access view or submit personal information.
-Visitors who register to use a Web Portal should not divulge their password to anyone, and IBC will never ask for your password in an unsolicited phone call or email.
+Visitors who register to use a Web Portal should not divulge their password to anyone, and Independence will never ask for your password in an unsolicited phone call or email.
 When you are finished with applications that are password-protected, you should exit the page.

 9. Opt-out Right